 Some children experience another sub-type known as Sensory Discrimination Disorder (SDD).
 Carol Kranowitz, author of The Out-of-Sync Child Has Fun, defines SDD as “a problem interpreting the characteristics of sensory stimuli and in differentiating among and between sensory stimuli.”

-Gwen Wild, OTR/L explains,

-“Children with SDD have difficulty making sense of subtle qualities of sensory stimuli.
-For example, these children are likely to struggle with things like finding a specific slotted spoon in a utensil drawer, or a certain notebook amongst the other objects in a cluttered desk.
+Gwen Wild, OTR/L of Sensational Brain, elaborates, “Children with SDD have difficulty making sense of subtle qualities of sensory stimuli.
+For example, these children are likely to struggle with things like finding a specific slotted spoon in a utensil drawer, or a certain notebook among the other objects in a cluttered desk.

 Wild recommends “clinically-based occupational therapy focused on providing the just-right amount of proprioceptive, vestibular, and tactile input to enhance discrimination.”